JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 #import "/template/_helpers.typ": todo
+#import "/template/_helpers.typ": title-caption
+#import "@preview/acrostiche:0.5.0": acr, acrfull

 = Data Sources and Preprocessing

 == Description of Data Sources

-As the foundation for this project, I adopted and extended the dataset introduced in the paper *"Analyzing the Evolution of Scientific Misconduct based on the Language of Retracted Papers"*.
-The authors of this paper created a structured corpus by combining two primary sources: (1) *Retraction Watch*, which offers detailed records on retracted scientific articles including retraction reasons, and (2) *OpenAlex*, which provides a large-scale, open-access repository of scholarly metadata, including abstracts, citation data, authorship, affiliations, and field classification.
+As the foundation for this thesis, I adopted and extended the dataset from the structured corpus developed in *Analyzing the Evolution of Scientific Misconduct based on the Language of Retracted Papers"* @blessetal.AnalyzingEvolutionScientific2025.
+The original corpus integrates two critical data sources:

+1. *Retraction Watch*: A comprehensive database tracking retracted scientific articles, including detailed retraction reasons.

+2. *OpenAlex*: An open-access repository of scholarly metadata, providing abstracts, citations, authorship, affiliations, and field classifications.

+By combining these sources, #cite(<blessetal.AnalyzingEvolutionScientific2025>, form: "prose") enabled systematic analysis of linguistic patterns in retracted papers, which this project further expands.

 The original dataset was constructed by merging Retraction Watch entries with corresponding OpenAlex metadata, resulting in \~30k unique retracted articles, of which \~19k had usable abstracts.
-The full texts were partially supplemented through PDF downloads, and content sections like Introduction, Methods, Results & Discussion, and Conclusion were extracted via regex-based heuristics.
+Content-rich sections such as Introduction, Methods, and Conclusion were already extracted in the original dataset.
+These were identified using regular expression-based heuristics applied to the full text and labeled accordingly.
+I reused these pre-labeled sections without modifying the paragraph segmentation, and focused primarily on the Abstract for my core experiments.

 I adopted this dataset structure and used it as the basis for my own data pipeline.
 From the initial dataset, I focused solely on papers with available *abstracts*, ensuring a consistent text base for my experiments.
-I additionally extracted and retained metadata fields for each paper, including:
+I additionally extracted and retained metadata fields for each paper.
+Many metadata fields (e.g., Author, Institution, Country) were stored as semicolon-separated strings containing multiple entries per paper.
+Metadata fields include:

 - `Field`, `Country`, and `Domain`: Broad categorization of the research.
 - `OriginalPaperDOI` and `OriginalPaperDate`: Identifiers and timestamps.
 - `Author`, `Institution`, `Language`: Contextual and attributional data.
-- `Abstract`, `Introduction`, `Methods`, `Related Work`, `Result & Discussion`, `Conclusion`: Content-rich sections used for feature extraction.
+- `Abstract`, `Introduction`, `Methods`, `Related Work`, `Result & Discussion`, `Conclusion`: Content-rich sections used for further feature extraction.
 - `retracted`: Label indicating whether the paper has been retracted.

+Many metadata fields (e.g., Author, Institution, Country) were stored as semicolon-separated strings containing multiple entries per paper.

 To establish a binary classification task, I selected only papers with a complete abstract and labeled them as either retracted due to scientific *fraud* or *non-retracted*.
+The binary classification label (scientific fraud vs. non-retracted) was created based on a curated subset of Retraction Watch categories, as detailed in @labeling.
+Abstracts were selected as the core text input due to their concise summarization of a paper’s content, near-universal availability, and reduced risk of structural noise compared to full texts.

-== Retraction Reason Selection and Labeling
+== Retraction Reason Selection and Labeling <labeling>

 The Retraction Watch database includes over 100 distinct retraction reasons, with each paper potentially associated with multiple labels.
-For this project, I manually defined a subset of retraction reasons indicative of *scientific fraud* and grouped them into the following categories:
+For this project, I manually defined a subset of retraction reasons indicative of *scientific fraud* and grouped them into the following categories.
+I chose these categories because they clearly involve intentional deception, manipulation, or serious misconduct.
+This sets them apart from cases that might just involve mistakes (like data loss or plagiarism) or procedural problems (like disputes about authorship).
+The goal was to focus specifically on types of fraud that seriously threaten the integrity of scientific research.

-- *1. Scientific Fraud*
+#set list(
+  marker: [•],
+  indent: 1.5em,
+  spacing: 0.6em
+)

+#list(
+  [*Scientific Fraud*],
+  list(
-- *1.1 Manipulation of the Publication Process* (7651 unique)
+    [_Manipulation of the Publication Process_ (7,651 unique)],

-  - *Fake Peer Review* (4699)
-  - *Paper Mill* (3503)
-  - *Rogue Editor* (1972)

-- *1.2 Scientific Misconduct by Authors* (4707 unique)

-  - *Misconduct by Author* (1278)
-  - *Falsification/Fabrication of Results* (71)
-  - *Falsification/Fabrication of Data* (945)
-  - *Randomly Generated Content* (3090)
+    list(
+      [Fake Peer Review (4,699)],
+      [Paper Mill (3,503)],
+      [Rogue Editor (1,972)],
+    ),
+    [_Scientific Misconduct by Authors_ (4,707 unique)],
+    list(
+      [Misconduct by Author (1,278)],
+      [Falsification/Fabrication of Results (71)],
+      [Falsification/Fabrication of Data (945)],
+      [Randomly Generated Content (3,090)],
+    ),
+  ),

-- *2. High-Risk Author* *(included only in GNN approach)*
+  [*High-Risk Author* (used only for GNN features)], list(

-  - *Investigation by Journal/Publisher* (11440)
+    [Investigation by Journal/Publisher (11,440)],
-  - *Investigation by Third Party* (6707)
+    [Investigation by Third Party (6,707)],
-  - *Investigation by Company/Institution* (2001)
-  - *Investigation by ORI* (190)
-  - *Author Unresponsive* (75)
-  - *Complaints about Author* (1209)
+    [Investigation by Company/Institution (2,001)],
+    [Investigation by ORI (190)],
+    [Author Unresponsive (75)],
+    [Complaints about Author (1,209)],
+  )
+)

-Due to significant overlap between these categories (particularly “Paper Mill” and “Randomly Generated Content”), I merged them into a single binary label: *scientific fraud* (retracted due to misconduct) vs. *non-retracted*.
+Due to significant overlap between these categories as seen in @labeloverlaps (particularly “Paper Mill” and “Randomly Generated Content”), I merged them into a single binary label: *scientific fraud* (retracted due to misconduct) vs. *non-retracted*.
 This enabled a focused and well-defined classification objective for all subsequent modeling.
+Note that many papers were associated with multiple retraction reasons; for binary labeling, papers matching at least one fraud-related reason were marked as scientific fraud.
+Papers with no fraud-related labels and no retraction were treated as non-retracte}.

+#figure(
-#image("overlap splits.png", width: 200pt)
+  image("/images/overlap splits.png", width: 50%),
+  caption: title-caption(
+    [Overlap Between Retraction Reason Categories],
+    [Overlap Between Retraction Reason Categories in the Retraction Watch Database], )
+)<labeloverlaps>

+continue hereeee

 == Dataset Merging and Cleaning